Face to Face Festival at LOST

 With the microphone stand in one hand, held vertically to illustrate the main gun of an army tank, Dembina’s This is Not a Subject for Comedy recounts the lighter side of doing peace work for Palestinians on the West Bank in Israel.
 Interspersed with anecdotes from his Jewish upbringing, retold from the point of view of child and adult, this performance is marked by humorous impressions and addresses cultural differences at home and abroad – perhaps the most promising piece of the night.

 Although somewhat difficult to follow at times, Klaff narrates two separate tales with intensity, fervour, and minimal wardrobe changes in Out to Lunch and Newton.
 The latter has Klaff impersonate a handful of diverse characters: from Sir Isaac Newton to Robert Hawke, Samuel Pepys to Albert Einstein, each performed with a distinct voice and behaviours, all pleading Newton’s case.

 This exhibit of wide-ranging acts that the Face to Face Festival has to offer is only a sample of performances that are sure to make you laugh, think, relate and appreciate the ingenuity that is solo theatre.

-The Face to Face Festival is on at the Lost Theatre from 1st to the 7th June 2013, for further information or to book tickets visit here.
+The Face to Face Festival is at the Lost Theatre from 1st to 7th June 2013.
+For further information or to book visit the festival’s website here.